 Your vehicle should generally be serviced on an as-needed basis.
-However, Tesla recommends the following maintenance items and intervals, as applicable to your vehicle, to ensure continued reliability and efficiency of vour Model X.
+However, Tesla recommends the following maintenance items and intervals, as applicable to your vehicle, to ensure continued reliability and efficiency of your Model X.

-- Brake fluid health check every 2 years (replace if necessary) or, if the vehicle is used for towing, replace the brake fluid every 2 years - A/C desiccant bag replacement every 4 vears - Cabin air filter replacement every 2 years - HEPA filter replacement every 3 years - Clean and lubricate brake calipers every vear or 12.500 miles (if in an area where roads are salted during the Winter)
+- Brake fluid health check every 2 years (replace if necessary) or, if the vehicle is used for towing, replace the brake fluid every 2 years - A/C desiccant bag replacement every 4 years - Cabin air filter replacement every 2 years - HEPA filter replacement every 3 years - Clean and lubricate brake calipers every year or 12,500 miles (20,000 km) if in an area where roads are salted during winter

 Note: The above intervals are based on normal driving behaviors and scenarios.
-Additionally. the above list should not be considered comprehensive and does not include consumable parts such as windshield wipers. brake pads, etc.
+Additionally, the above list should not be considered comprehensive and does not include consumable parts such as windshield wipers, brake pads, etc.